CClingain/OneTrainMyth/ProcessJournal.md

 independent.
 This means any statistical test with an iid assumption will be a bit tricky.
 I will still use such tests, but will have to be cautious about the interpretation.

+##### April 30, 2019

+After discussing my concerns about the conditional independence with Frankie, I’ve realized that I could obtain a random sample from my distributions given a moving window that doesn’t select consecutive trains.
+Given time constraint, I may wait to do this until after I finish the initial analysis.